SovereignCloudStack/standards/Standards/scs-0402-v1-status-page-openapi-spec-decision.md

 An impact defines the relation between an incident and a component.
 A component can be affected by multiple incidents and an incident can affect multiple components.
 Each of these impacts can have a different type depending on the incident and component, like for example connectivity or performance issues.

 To reflect this, each component and incident can have a list of impacts, stating the type of impact and a reference to the incident or component, it refers to.

+### Component impacts

+Components list their impacts, which they are affected by, as read only.
+Only an incident creates an impact on a component.
+Components MUST only list their currently active impacts.

 ### Return of `POST` requests